 Taarka’s live shows strike a balance between well-crafted songs and spirited instrumentals these days, expanding on its beginnings as a purely instrumental string band putting a modern spin on Gypsy and Eastern European folk music.
 Taarka has drawn from wide-ranging influences over the past 10 years.
 Sophisticated listeners would be able to distill flavors of Western and Eastern folk traditions, jazz, rock, bluegrass, old-time, gypsy, Indian, and Celtic music all in a string band setting.
 Taarka has lately been gaining notice for their songwriting, which is informed by traditional bluegrass, oldtime and folk from America and Europe, 19th century poetry, and rock inspired by performances with some of the greatest names in songwriting today, including Darrell Scott, Greg Brown, James McMurtry, and Nathan Moore, but which incorporates sweeping pop and popping gypsy elements.

-Since 2006, when David and Enion landed in Lyons, COknown for its bluegrass and new acoustic scene And Troy now relocated from the Northwest to Denver their compositional output has taken on a decidedly American aura, with vocals added to enhance the stories told in their songs.
-Their fifth studio album, Adventures in Vagabondia, will be released in January 2013.
+Since 2006, when David and Enion landed in Lyons, CO, known for its bluegrass and new acoustic scene their compositional output has taken on a decidedly American aura, with vocals added to enhance the stories told in their songs.
+Their fifth studio album, Adventures in Vagabondia, was released in January 2013.
+Taarka’s powerful acoustic rock instrumental, “A Whole New You,” was recently included as part of the soundtrack to Maximum Pictures feature-length docuementary, “1971“, to be released nationwide Feb 6.

 Taarka’s joyous recordings benefit from starry guest performances and David’s masterful production work, each a carefully crafted travelogue tracing a phase of the groups evolution.
 Yet unsurprisingly, Taarka’s calling card is its colorful live show.
 Of Taarka’s performance at the Oregon Country Fair, Synthesis Magazine wrote, Taarka began driving the painted and costumed crowd into a dancing frenzy they combined Roma, Klezmer and jazz, infusing their rousing and exciting tunes with breakneck Zappa-esque breakdowns and insurmountable gusto.
 Regardless of your particular musical tastes, Taarka is a band that simply must be witnessed.